Introduction

 5. Bharat 6G Vision

-On 23 March 2023, Prime Minister Modi unveiled India's "Bharat 6G Vision" — positioning India as a front-line designer and developer of 6G technology by 2030.
+On 22 March 2023, Prime Minister Modi unveiled India's "Bharat 6G Vision" at the inauguration of the ITU Area Office and Innovation Centre at Vigyan Bhawan — positioning India as a front-line designer and developer of 6G technology by 2030.

 6G Technology Improvements over 5G: